 Weather in Paris in November

-The air temperature during the day prefers to live in the range of + 12-16 °C. And at night it does not try to shock the townspeople and tourists – in most cases, thermometers show + 8-12 °C.
+In the first week or decade of the month air temperature during the day prefers to live in the range of +12-16 °C. And even at night it doesn’t try to shock the townspeople and tourists – in most cases, thermometers show +8-12 °C.

 Precipitation

-It rains moderately.
+Though it rains moderately.
 And the average number of rainy days rarely exceeds 4-6 per month.

 But the high humidity and harsh strong winds will make those who haven’t brought enough warm and waterproof clothing to regret.